Ahelsamahy/T1_ProductFeed/README.md

 The exported file doesn't contain `{additional_image_link, availability, condition}` as they are made in the `modify.py`

 ## Deal with the data
-1. Need to add the missing fields to their right place with `addElement(whatToAdd, underWhat, value)`
+1. Need to add the missing fields to their right place with `addElement(whatToAdd, underWhat, value)`.

-2. Add the base domain to product image `(image_link)` and `(additional_image_link)`, also (HUF) at the end of price
+2. Add the base domain to product image `(image_link)` and `(additional_image_link)`, also (HUF) at the end of price.

 3. Make only one ID to have `Image_link` and append `Image_link` from other ones (that have same ID) to the first one as `additional_image_link` (line 43 to 45)
-> Additional images must be loaded in their respective sort orders
+> Additional images must be loaded in their respective sort orders.

 <center>
 <img style="border-radius:10px;" src="./image_link.png" title="replace string " >
 </center>

-As the ID is the only way to tell difference between the parent element for each `additional_image_link` and it is duplicated also, if `ID` is the same with the one after it, then the `additional_image_link` for current one will add the value of `Image_link` of the one after it to its current value and make it white space.
+As the ID is the only way to tell difference between the parent element for each `additional_image_link` and it is also duplicated, if `ID` is the same with the one after it, then the `additional_image_link` for current one will add the value of `Image_link` in the one after it to its current value and make it white space.

 In order not to have duplication, then remove any parent element if the `image_link` child element of it contains white space.